California shooting shows police ill-equipped to handle mentally ill

 Chicago Mayor Rahm Emanuel called for a review of that city's Crisis Intervention Team and improved guidance for officers after the police shooting of 19-year-old college student Quintonio LeGrier, who relatives said suffered from mental issues.

 Mentally ill people have been shot to death in recent years by police in Texas, California, Colorado and Virginia.
-In Los Angeles last year, more than a third of people shot by police had mental health issues, according to an LAPD report.
+In Los Angeles last year, more than a third of people shot by police had mental health issues, according to a Los Angeles police report.

 Americans with severe mental illness are 16 times more likely to be killed by police than other civilians, an advocacy group found.